core1024/LATE/README.md

  * **Blocks Arcade** - Tetris clone.
 Graphics inspied by the Gameboy version.
 Gameplay features ghost piece, wall kicks and lock delay.
     ### Fetures
     - Classic Tetris gameplay
+    - Reconfigurable buttons: While playing the game, hold together Left and Right and then press Up, Down or A to change function.
+The changes are saved in the program memory when the game is paused.
+They are reset with the scores.

+        - Up: Instant drop/rotate
+        - Down: fast/instant drop
+        - A: rotate (counter) clockwise - This also affects Up if configured as rotate.

     ### TODO:
     - Wall kicks sometimes feel wired
     - Line animation